 The aim of the Centre for Science Studies is to do:

-This centre is hosted by the School of Economics and Management, Faculty of Science and Technology.
+This centre is is a research unit at Aarhus BSS, hosted by the Department of Economics and Business Economics.
+Faculty of Natural Science.
 Researchers of the Institute of Mathematical Sciences specializing in financing participate in time series and financial econometrics research performed in CREATES.

 The centre was established in 2007 by the Danish National Research Foundation (Centers of Excellence) with a grant of DKK 40 million.